New Orleans – Birthplace of Jazz

 New Orleans – Birthplace of Jazz is a fitting moniker for a city that married West African rhythm, African-American Blues from slavery and Jim Crow Laws with European Classic music to form Creole flavor in a remarkable district called Storyville.

-New Orleans – Birthplace of Jazz traces its lineage from the improvisational music of West African rhythms in Congo Square, ex-slaves in Reconstruction Era, visiting Buffalo Soldiers and immoral laws drafted in late 1900s.
+New Orleans – Birthplace of Jazz traces its lineage from the improvisational music of West African rhythms in Congo Square, ex-slaves in Reconstruction Era, visiting Buffalo Soldiers, Classical music and immoral laws drafted in late 1900s.

 Many African-Americans found work and started businesses in New Orleans aside Free Persons of Color who already lived there.
 Simultaneously, light-skinned Creoles were proud to be schooled in the European arts of Classical music with its delicate chords.
 Creole musicians looked down on the unwritten music of their darker brethren.
 Increasing racism would soon alter their status and outlook on life.